lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br><b>Publications</b>
 <ul>
 <li>Accepted. <a href="https://www.edworkingpapers.com/ai20-216">Getting Tough?
 The Effects of Discretionary Principal Discipline on Student Outcomes</a>. (with Shawn Bushway and Elizabeth Gifford).
 Education Finance and Policy.</li>
+<li>Accepted. <a href="https://www.edworkingpapers.com/ai20-216">Sociodemographic Characteristics and Inequities Associated with Access to In-Person and Remote Elementary Schooling During the COVID-19 Pandemic in New York State</a>. (with Ashley Fox, Jun Soo Lee, and Erika Martin).
+JAMA Network Open.</li>
 <li>2021. <a href="https://www.edworkingpapers.com/ai20-263">Charter School Growth and the Evolution of Local Teacher Labor Markets</a>. (with Stephen Holt).
 Economics of Education Review.</li>
 <li>2021. <a href="https://journals.sagepub.com/doi/abs/10.3102/01623737211006409">Making Schools Safer and/or Escalating Disciplinary Response: A Study of Police Officers in North Carolina Schools</a>.
 Educational Evaluation and Policy Analysis.</li>
 <li>2021. <a href="https://www.tandfonline.com/doi/abs/10.1080/14719037.2021.1919185">Empowering the Frontline: Internal and External Organizational Antecedents of Teacher Empowerment</a>. (with Michael Minsung Kang and Soohyun Park).
 Public Management Review.</li>